clusterio/clusterio/docs/developing-for-clusterio.md

 #### serialize.deserialize_inventory(LuaInventory, serialized_inventory)

 Deserialize a previously serialized inventory into the target LuaInventory.
-Overwrites slots that has content in the serialized inventory.
+Overwrites slots that have content in the serialized inventory.